scummvm/scummvm/README.md

 #### 3.1.3.
 Escape from Monkey Island (PS2) ####

-You will need to copy the data files from your Escape from Monkey Island CD into one directory.
+You will need to copy the data files from your Escape from Monkey Island DVD into one directory.
 Specifically, you'll need:
-  * All of the m4b files from the CD
+  * All of the m4b files from the DVD
   * The Videos, demos, jambalay, lucre, melee and monkey directores